adbahsijit/voting/README.md

 # voting
-Create a web application to vote for cat or dog
+Create a web application to vote for cat or dog.